milliemince/eBay-shipping-predictions/README.md

 TODO
 To see how our work compares to others, we looked at the other competitors in the eBay competition and the leaderboard.
-Comparing our models to the other teams, we found that our models performed ____ *insert image of the other competitors' scores?*
+Comparing our models to the other teams, we found that our models performed ____ *insert image of the other competitors' scores after final runs*

 ### Ethics Discussion